The Batwa Trail in Mgahinga Gorilla Park -Authentic Culture

-Seeing the Forests of Uganda through the Eyes of the First People – The Batwa Pygmies
+Seeing the Forest through the Eyes of the First People – The Batwa Pygmies

 “The Batwa Forest Trail” is part of a project to restore dignity and hope by keeping the Batwa Culture and Traditions alive to the Batwa People, give employment to those who are in involved in the day-to-day project of the “Batwa Trail” from the dancers to the guides, pay for school fees for the children, books and beyond that buy land for the community.